What is True Power Factor?

 Arcing devices:

-Arc furnace equipment; generate harmonics due to non-linear characteristics of the arc itself.
+Arc furnace equipment generates harmonics due to the non-linear characteristics of the arc itself.

-Consumer predominantly generates the harmonics and the utility stands to be affected, and so are the other consumers who are connected to the system.
+Consumers predominantly generate the harmonics, and the utility stands to be affected, as do the other consumers connected to the system.
 The closest example one can cite is that of passive smoking.
 The harmonic amplitude generated by transformers, motors, and generators is usually insignificant compared to power electronics and arcing equipment unless saturation occurs.

-Harmonics voltages affect the performance of other equipment connected to electrical network.
+Harmonics voltages affect the performance of other equipment connected to an electrical network.

 TOTAL HARMONIC DISTORTION (THDv & THDi)